 Many such landscapes can still be found in Transylvania, but they are vulnerable, the number of secular trees has diminished in each year.

 Oak (Quercus robur) on a wood pasture near Rupea / Reps in 2014

 Oak (Quercus robur) on a wood pasture near Mercheașa in 2015

 In 2020, 2021, with the Pando Association, we planted 800 sessile oak (Quercus petraea and beech (Fagus sylvatica) seedlings in the Niraj Valley on the Hodoșa plateau.

 On a map dated between 1769-1773, a wood pasture can be clearly identified here.

 The Hodos-plateau in the Niraj Valley at the end of the 18th century

 Planting on the Hodosa plateau in October 2020 with the Pando Association

-In the planting seasons, spring 2022 / autumn 2022 we will plant sessile oak seedlings (Quercus petraea) as part of the wood pasture creation project of the Conservation Carpathia Foundation on an area near Cobor village (Brașov County).
+In the planting seasons 2022 - 2023 we are planting sessile oak seedlings (Quercus petraea) as part of the wood pasture creation project of the Conservation Carpathia Foundation on an area near Cobor village (Brașov County).